Beaver Island Field School: Place Matters

 - Capacity: 12 students

 - Prerequisites: Instructor permission; permit required.
-Applications will be reviewed starting March 14th, with students informed of enrollment decisions by March 21st.
-If more students apply than the program is able to accommodate, preference will be given to students with junior or senior standing.
+Applications will be reviewed in March, with students informed of enrollment decisions within 2 weeks.
+If more students apply than the program is able to accommodate, preference will be given to ENS students with junior or senior standing.
 Waitlist decisions will be announced as positions become available, through May.

 - Fulfillment: For ENS majors and minors, this course can be used to fulfill any Social/Cultural Perspectives requirement.
 Alternatively, students pursuing an ENS minor may apply this course as an additional upper-level elective.